microsoft/azuredevopslabs/labs/Agile Planning/Agile Planning and Portfolio Management with Team Foundation Server 2017.md

     **Note:** Additional filtering can be done by selecting another tag (if there are any in this filtered subset).
 To remove the filter, simply click the Filter button once again.

+<a name="Exercise4"></a>
-    Exercise 4: Work Item Charting
+## Exercise 4: Work Item Charting ##

 In this exercise, we will demonstrate the work item charting capability of Team Foundation Server.
 Work item charting allows you to create visual chart representations of the data returned from TFS work item queries.
 This can be used to help better understand the state of projects.

-<a name="Ex3Task1_1"></a>
+<a name="Ex4Task1"></a>
 ### Task 1: Creating and Sharing Work Item Charts ###

 1. Let’s say that the Fabrikam Fiber management team would like to better understand how tasks are broken down by user.
 Navigate to the work item queries section of the web portal.
 Select **Work | Queries**.